andrewKOwong/mixedconclusions/content/blog/clps/index.md

     "Not stated": 9
 }
 ```
+Thus, the `PRIP10A` column will have the values 1, 2, 6, or 9.

 `"Valid skip"` refers to a question that is not applicable to the respondent,
 given their response to a previous question.
-In this case, the question for `PRIP10A` is only asked
+For `PRIP10A`, the question is only asked
 if the respondent had answered "Yes" to the question for `PRIP05A`
 with the text:
 > Have you had any of the following types of disputes or problems in Canada